thePostFuturist/mcp-unity/README.md

 > When the AI client connects to the WebSocket server, it will automatically show in the green box in the window

-## Optional: Install Node.js Server
-By default, the Node.js server is installed in the `Server~/` directory.
-In case of issues, you can force install it in by:

-1. Open the Unity Editor
-2. Navigate to Tools > MCP Unity > Server Window
-3. Click on "Force Install Server" button

-> [!TIP]
-> The Node.js server is installed in the `Server~/` directory.

 ## Optional: Set WebSocket Port
 By default, the WebSocket server runs on port '8090'.
 You can change this port in two ways: